Work For Us

 - We aim to offer you a memorable experience from the moment you join us.
 Upon arrival you will be given a full induction and all the relevant training you require.
 You will be provided with your own good quality, low-cost accommodation in one of our mobile homes if required.
 We will make sure you are fully supported throughout your time at our farm, in a fair and safe working environment.

 - We want you to have a good experience and the opportunity to earn money.
 Many of the jobs are paid using a piece rate system, meaning the more productive you are, the more money you earn.
-When picking berries, you will be expected to pick a minimum number of kilos per hour.
+You will be expected to achieve a minimum performance target for each given task.

 - We firmly believe in helping you develop and progress within our business.
 Whilst you may join us at a basic level, there are always opportunities for those who wish to improve their skills or specialise, opening the door to more specific knowledge and leadership roles.